manifolddesign/hydraulic-cylinder-calculator/README.md

-# Cylinder Calculation Web Tool - Manifold
+# Cylinder Calculation Web Tool

 This tool replicates the Excel logic for hydraulic cylinder calculations in a web interface.